 Rachel received an MSc in International Economics from Lund University, Sweden, where her research focused on factors contributing to China’s economic growth.
 She also holds BA degrees in International Studies and French Studies from American University, Washington, DC.

-Robin is the Preference Laboratory Coordinator here at TDI where she serves as an integral member of the team to support, coordinate, and achieve laboratory objectives, communicate laboratory strategy & operations, and work effectively toward problem resolution.
+Robin is the Preference Laboratory Manager here at TDI where she serves as an integral member of the team to support, coordinate, and achieve laboratory objectives, communicate laboratory strategy & operations, and work effectively toward problem resolution.
 Previously, she worked as a librarian in both public and hospital libraries.
 She also taught English as a second language and worked as a writing tutor.
 Helping people to access and understand information, whether through reading, writing, language, or health literacy, is Robin’s passion.
 Robin has a Master’s Degree in Library and Information Science from Simmons College and a Bachelor’s Degree in English from the University of Massachusetts.

 Paul joined the faculty of The Dartmouth Institute for Health Policy & Clinical Practice (TDI) as an Assistant Professor in June 2014.
 He initially came to Dartmouth in 2012 to pursue a postdoctoral fellowship in the Preference Laboratory, under the mentorship of Professor Glyn Elwyn.